-Cenotes, limestone water-filled sinkholes).
-Cenotes take a variety of forms.
+Cenotes, limestone water-filled sinkholes, take a variety of forms.
 Some are like caverns, necessitating some degree of climbing and clambering to get down to the water’s edge.
-Others, like Cristalino Cenote (or Cenote Cristalino), are pools accessed at ground-level.
+While others, like Cristalino Cenote, are pools accessed at ground-level.

 Cristalino Cenote Visitor Information